apache/flink/flink-connectors/flink-connector-rabbitmq2/src/main/java/org/apache/flink/connector/rabbitmq2/source/README.md

 it is assured that the messages are correctly processed by the system.
 If the system crashes in the meantime, the unacknowledged messages will be resend by RabbitMQ to assure at-least-once behavior.

 The __exactly-once-mode__ mode uses _correlation ids_ to deduplicate messages.
 Correlation ids are properties of the messages and need to be set by the user in order for the mode to function.
+The user has the obligation to ensure that the set correlation id for a message is unique, otherwise no exactly-once can be guaranteed here since RabbitMQ itself has no support for automatic exactly-once ids or the required behavior.
 In addition, it requires _checkpointing enabled_ and only _parallelism 1_ is allowed.
 Similar to at-least-once, the messages are received from RabbitMQ, buffered, and passed to the output when polled.
 A set of seen correlation ids is maintained to apply the deduplication.
 During a checkpoint, the seen correlation ids are stored so that in case of